anodyne/docs/directory-structure.md

+---
-# Directory Structure
+title: Directory structure
+description: A quick look at each of Nova's directories and root files.
+layout: docs
+---

-A quick look at each of Nova's directories and root files.
+A quick look at each of Nova's directories and root files. {% .lead %}

 ---